 - Innovation and Creativity: Encourage innovation and creativity by the candidates, especially in creating and distributing campaign materials.
 Candidates are welcome to use social media to generate enthusiasm about voting in the Academy elections and to campaign for their election in accordance with these guidelines.

 - An informed electorate: All candidates should have the opportunity to disseminate their opinions and campaign materials so voters know who candidates are and their stances on professional issues.
-Candidates are encouraged to talk themselves up, tout their accomplishments and give members a reason to vote!
+Candidates are encouraged to talk themselves up, highlight their accomplishments and give members a reason to vote!

 The following guidelines have been developed by the Academy's Nominating Committee to help clarify the rules and roles in the campaign process for all stakeholders.